WKBN First News top stories of 2019

-If you are viewing this on a mobile device, go to WKBN.com to view part two of our top stories of 2019.
+If you are viewing this on a mobile device, tap here to view part two of our top stories of 2019.

 (WKBN) – There were several significant events this past year that reshaped the future of the Mahoning Valley.